samkibe/My-Serious-SQL-encounter-pros-and-cons/SQL Training (Data Exploration)/Week 3/Summary Statistics/Central tendancy.md

 - GROUP BY
  measure;

- ### SQL IMPLMENTATION FRO AVG/MEAN MEDIAN & MODE copy & paste no need to think so much about it
+ ### SQL IMPLMENTATION FOR AVG/MEAN MEDIAN & MODE copy & paste no need to think so much about it
  1. for AVG/MEAN
  - AVG(example_values) AS mean_value
  2. for MEDIUM c&p